Pardarshita: Annual Report from April 2006-March 2007

 Outcome:

-• Groups of active parents were formed in different areas, which further assisted other desiring parents for consecutive admissions in the respective areas.
+• Groups of active parents were formed in different areas, which further assisted other desiring parents for consecutive admissions in the respective areas. • This process also helped in creating awareness amongst the community regarding their rights.

 Beneficiaries: Number of admissions in 10 schools: 50